British Insulated Callender's Cables: Formation, acquisitions, and reorganisation

-In the 1970s the firm had UK works at Erith, Prescot, Kirkby, Leyton, Helsby, Leigh, Melling, Wrexham, Blackley, Belfast and Huyton (now Hi-Wire Ltd) making electric power cables, telecommunications cables and metals.
+During the 1970s, the firm had British-based works at Erith, Prescot, Kirkby, Leyton, Helsby, Leigh, Melling, Wrexham, Blackley, Belfast and Huyton (now Hi-Wire Ltd) producing electric power cables, telecommunications cables and metals.
 BICC's (originally Callender's) research and engineering laboratories at a former power station site in White City, London was close to Ormiston House, William Ormiston Callender's house of the 1870s.
-In 1988 the research and engineering facilities moved to new premises at the company's Wrexham and Helsby sites.
+In 1988, the research and engineering facilities moved to new premises at the company's Wrexham and Helsby sites.
+Several of BICC's manufacturing sites were also shuttered during the 1970s and 1980s.